-- capital expenditure, including purchase of real estate and vehicles - purchase of equipment (for example, musical instruments, computers, videos, photographic or printing equipment) - the covering of retrospective costs or recurrent funding of activities - activities which are already commercially viable in their own right - activities which will provide commercial advantage to the applicant (e.g. promotion of the applicant's own business) - costs incurred in the preparation of a grant application or related documentation - subsidy of general ongoing administration of an organisation such as electricity, phone, rent, salaries (including for research assistants or administrative staff), honorariums or administrative charges levied by the applicant's organisation, - activities for which other Commonwealth, State, Territory or Local Government bodies have primary responsibility (e.g. academic research, assistance to business, development assistance projects), - activities undertaken by primary or high schools, including study tours, where travel by a significant number of students is the principal element of the proposal

-- scholarships to individual students, and - completed projects.
+- capital expenditure, including purchase of real estate and vehicles - purchase of equipment (for example, musical instruments, computers, videos, photographic or printing equipment) - activities which are already commercially viable in their own right - activities which will provide commercial advantage to the applicant (e.g. promotion of the applicant's own business) - costs incurred in the preparation of a grant application or related documentation, other than costs relating to auspices services, project administration or coordination (e.g. temporary engagement of a coordinator) as noted in Section 5.2 - subsidy of general ongoing administration of an organisation such as electricity, phone, rent, and/or administrative charges levied by the applicant's organisation - business-as-usual or ongoing salaries or wages that are not directly related to the project (including for research staff) and honorariums - study tours or activities undertaken by schools or higher education institutions where travel by a significant number of students is the principal element of the proposal - scholarships to individual students